claireaoi/Alola/README.md

 This project is very open to new ideas, feedbacks and contributions, so everyone is welcome to reach us.
 More specifically:

-)- Are you an amateur, student or professionnal with an idea for a workshop that could be adapted for children who don´t speak the same language ?
+- Are you an amateur, student or professionnal with an idea for a workshop that could be adapted for children who don´t speak the same language ?
 May it be a draft of an idea, or ready-made, we would be very grateful if you share it for our open-source.
-Read the [HowtoContribute](./HowtoContribute.md), and then you would be able to had your proposition in the Workshops repo. :)
+Read the [HowtoContribute](HowToContribute.md), and then you would be able to had your proposition in the Workshops repo. :)

 - Are you an organisation, a volunteer or an educator and wanna organise a workshop?
-Find our activities on our platform, ready to download.
+Find our activities on our [platform](https://alola.world/workshops), ready to download.

 - Are you an enthusiast citizen and would like to help somehow but don´t know how?
 We would be glad to welcome you and orient you further.
 Just drop us a line at contact@alola.world .